 - It is hard to look professional and still be approachable.

 - It is hard to look like you belong without looking like everyone else.

 These things are hard and you need to be aware of them and navigate through them with a clear mind.

 What to Do: Not everything will make sense in the board room.
 These things take instinct, talent, and hard work.
 A dedicated team of passionate people.
 Clear thinkers.

 This was a difficult blog to write because it could turn into a book.
 It’s been difficult to keep the word count low.
 But since you’ve made it this far, here’s some fun reading to keep the topic going:

 8 Logos That Should Have Been Better – Even established companies get it wrong.

-Lessons Learned from 3 NBA Teams – A couple years ago we saw rebranding of three sports teams, and you can see clearly how they approached the project.
+Lessons Learned from 3 NBA Teams – A couple of years ago we saw the rebranding of three sports teams, and you can see clearly how they approached the project.
 You can see the concepts in this blog brought to life.

 Logo Scorecard – This is a cool resource (PDF) that you can print out and use it to objectively judge your current logo.
 It can pinpoint weaknesses so that you know how to improve.